renaissance-publishing/renaissance/content/chapters/11-combat.md

             that they will not run out under normal circumstances (which is to say, we do not track in detail how much ammo a character is carrying or has used).
-          - Uncommon ammunition—ammunition that is made of special materials, that is expensive, that is magical, or that is otherwise special—is purchased separately and tracked.
+          - Uncommon ammunition — ammunition that is made of special materials, that is expensive, that is magical, or that is otherwise special — is purchased separately and tracked.
           - Most projectile weapons can be reloaded; the weapon’s description will specify what kind of action is required to reload the weapon (or that it cannot be reloaded, should